 The Techstars Risingstars program extends technology company startup opportunities to demographic groups that are currently underrepresented in the technology startup community.
-In the coming months, we will work to create new opportunities for a larger audience of entrepreneurs by building relationships with selected applicants and our alumni network.
+We are working to create new opportunities for a larger audience of entrepreneurs by building relationships with selected applicants and our alumni network.
 The Risingstars program is a highly selective entrepreneurship mentoring program that pairs individual high quality underrepresented entrepreneurs with individual Techstars alumni to help them develop the entrepreneur’s vision into a viable company.
 At the culmination of the mentorship process, the entrepreneur’s company applies to any one of the Techstars locations with hands on assistance from their alumni mentor.
 Acceptance into Techstars is not guaranteed.
 Companies that are not accepted into Techstars have the opportunity to re-apply to a Techstars program after additional mentoring or apply to other high quality accelerators.
 The alumni mentor assists the entrepreneurs with this entire process, in an effort to maximize their chance of long term success.

 Requirements to Apply